What is Identity and Access Management (IAM)?

 4 – Create Individual User Accounts

 After creating an administrative account to use rather than the root user account, you can set up accounts for each of the users or machines within your business.
 When creating user accounts, AWS recommends that you select the option that requires the user to change the password when they first log on.
 Make sure that you remove any access permissions for the account in case it ends up being unused.
 This also eliminates the risk of an account being compromised from a malicious log in.
-To maximize security and efficiency, it is recommended that you grant permissions with groups.
+To maximise security and efficiency, it is recommended that you grant permissions with groups.

 5 – Use Groups to Assign Permissions to Users